HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 #### When the master center is the current active center

-When the master center is the current active center, the \"switch the active center\" entry button will be provided in the following two situations:
+When the master center is the current active center, the "switch the active center" entry button will be provided in the following two situations:

-1\.
-The service port and management port of the master center are both connected normally, and the management port of the DR center is connected normally.
+1. The service port and management port of the master center are both connected normally, and the management port of the DR center is connected normally.

-2\.
-Only the management port of the DR center can be connected.
+2. Only the management port of the DR center can be connected.

--   When the service port and management port of the master center are both connected normally, and the management port of the DR center is connected normally, the entry page to \"switch the active center\" will be shown as:
+-   When the service port and management port of the master center are both connected normally, and the management port of the DR center is connected normally, the entry page to "switch the active center" will be shown as:

 ![](assets/visual-idc/image1.png)

--   When only the management port of the DR center can be connected, the cluster name will be marked in orange and the entry page to \"switch the active center\" will be shown as:
+-   When only the management port of the DR center can be connected, the cluster name will be marked in orange and the entry page to "switch the active center" will be shown as:

 ![](assets/visual-idc/image2.png)

 #### When the DR center is the current active center

-When the DR center is the current active center, the \"switch the active center\" entry button will not be provided.
+When the DR center is the current active center, the "switch the active center" entry button will not be provided.

 ### Entry to IDC repair

-When the DR center is the current active center and the service port and management port of the DR center are connected normally, the master center will be provided with the \"repair the IDC \" entry button:
+When the DR center is the current active center and the service port and management port of the DR center are connected normally, the master center will be provided with the "repair the IDC " entry button:

 ![](assets/visual-idc/image3.png)

 ### Entry to IDC removal

--   When the master center is the current active center, and the service port and management port of the master center are connected normally, the DR center will be provided with the \"remove the IDC\" entry button:
+-   When the master center is the current active center, and the service port and management port of the master center are connected normally, the DR center will be provided with the "remove the IDC" entry button:

 ![](assets/visual-idc/image4.png)

--   When the DR center is the current acti ve center, and the service port and management port of the DR center are connected normally, the master center will be provided with the \" remove the IDC\" entry button:
+-   When the DR center is the current acti ve center, and the service port and management port of the DR center are connected normally, the master center will be provided with the " remove the IDC" entry button:

 ![](assets/visual-idc/image5.png)

 ### Other instructions

-In HotDB Server V.2.5.6 and above and with DR mode enabled, when more cluster deployment information is unfolded, the original buttons of \[repair the IDC\], \[remove the IDC\], \[switch\] and \[rebuild\] will be displayed in a smaller version, and button information will be shown when the cursor moves over the icon.
+In HotDB Server V.2.5.6 and above and with DR mode enabled, when more cluster deployment information is unfolded, the original buttons of [repair the IDC], [remove the IDC], [switch] and [rebuild] will be displayed in a smaller version, and button information will be shown when the cursor moves over the icon.

 Repair the IDC：![](assets/visual-idc/image6.png) Remove the IDC: ![](assets/visual-idc/image7.png) Switch (in the IDC): ![](assets/visual-idc/image8.png) Rebuild (in the IDC): ![](assets/visual-idc/image9.png)